stackrox/kube-linter/docs/generated/checks.md

 **Description**: Validate Kubernetes resources against their schemas using kubeconform

-**Remediation**: Fix the resource to conform to the Kubernetes API schema
+**Remediation**: Fix the resource to conform to the Kubernetes API schema.

 **Template**: [kubeconform](templates.md#kubeconform)